Lissy93/dashy/docs/privacy.md

 ---

 ## Reporting a Security Issue
 If you think you've found a critical issue with Dashy, please send an email to `security@mail.alicia.omg.lol`.
 You can encrypt it, using [`0688 F8D3 4587 D954 E9E5 1FB8 FEDB 68F5 5C02 83A7`](https://keybase.io/aliciasykes/pgp_keys.asc?fingerprint=0688f8d34587d954e9e51fb8fedb68f55c0283a7).
 You should receive a response within 48 hours.
+For more information, see [SECURITY.md](https://github.com/Lissy93/dashy/blob/master/.github/SECURITY.md).

 All non-critical issues can be raised as a ticket.